Dravet syndrome: Approaching seizures in adults

 Regarding the care of adult DS patients, no particular guidelines are available.
-The usage of VPA, CLB, and TPM continued through childhood, adolescence, and adulthood, although that of STP decreased with age (31% in adults), according to the findings of a survey of caretakers of patients with DS on their experiences with management and health services.
+The usage of VPA, clobazam, and topiramate continued through childhood, adolescence, and adulthood, although that of stripentol decreased with age (31% in adults), according to the findings of a survey of caretakers of patients with DS on their experiences with management and health services.
 According to reports, only a tiny percentage of adult patients receive treatment with sodium channel blockers, even though many of them had already been exposed to this class of ASM.
-It has been shown that certain DS patients may respond to sodium channel blockers, especially LTG, with a greater frequency of seizures noted upon halting the medication.
+It has been shown that certain DS patients may respond to sodium channel blockers, especially lamotrigine, with a greater frequency of seizures noted upon halting the medication.

 Prior to the age of 20, photosensitivity and pattern sensitivity each have a tendency to vanish; nevertheless, some individuals still displayed light sensitivity.
 Consequently, for those who are older, triggering variables ought to be minimized.